Micah Melody TabernerCo-Executive Director of Community Engagement

-Micah Melody Taberner (she/her) is the Community Care Coordinator for Transmission Ministry Collective.
-As a transgender and bi-racial Latina follower of Jesus, Micah’s greatest passion is helping individuals and communities explore the intersection of their own identities and faith.
+Micah Melody Taberner (she/her) is the Director of Community Engagement for Transmission Ministry Collective.
+As a transgender and bi-racial Latina follower of Jesus, her greatest passion is helping individuals and communities explore the intersection of their identities and faith.
 In all her work, Micah loves using art and music to build relationships and stir cross-cultural dialogue.
 She is currently pursuing a Master of Arts in Social Transformation and a Master of Divinity at Pacific School of Religion.
+She is also an On Being Social Healing Fellow for her work in the gender-expansive Christian community.
 When not at work, Micah Melody can be found exploring the San Diego culinary scene with her wife, getting into late-night theological discussions with her friends, cuddling with (and annoying) her cats, and playing movie soundtracks on piano.

 Peter ClareDevelopment and Communications Coordinator

 Peter Clare (they/them or he/him) is the Development and Communications Coordinator for Transmission Ministry Collective.
 Peter is a queer follower of Jesus who believes that God uniquely reveals Herself in the voices, bodies, and lives of trans and gender-expansive people.
 Peter belongs to Zao MKE Church, a Jesus rooted, justice centered, radically inclusive Christian community in Milwaukee, WI.
 They are also active in the world of theatre as a director, performer, and designer.
 Peter tries to see all their work through an abolitionist lens and is committed to dismantling carceral systems and building liberative communities of care.
 In their free time, you can find them playing the fiddle, immersing themselves in sci-fi and fantasy universes, or hosting dance parties.

 TMC Board of Directors